o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 Let's add our custom lighting:
 1. Open `SixPointLighting.azsli`.
-1. First, notice how we use `#include` for our six point surface; that's how we can reference our surface in the following functions.
+1. First, notice how we use `#include` for our six-point surface; that's how we can reference our surface in the following functions.
 1. Notice the functions `GetDiffuseLighting` and `GetSpecularLighting`.
 These are the main lighting functions used for StandardPBR.
 We will want to edit these two achieve our desired effects.
+In our six-point lighting ForwardPassPS_Common shader, we are using the default ApplyDirectLighting function, which will iterate over the lights that apply to this object and invoke these custom `GetDiffuseLighting` and `GetSpecularLighting` functions for each light.
 1. Let's start off simply with `GetSpecularLighting`:
    1. Specular lighting simulates the bright spot on a shiny object that most brightly reflects light into the camera.
 In our case, we do not need any specular lighting because 1) we can't effectively apply specular lighting on our 2D textures and 2) our use cases do not require it, as we are mainly using this technique for clouds and non-shiny objects.
    1. Edit the `GetSpecularLighting` function so we don't have any specular lighting: